vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    void freeCore(VSCore_ \*core)

       Frees a core.
 Should only be done after all frame requests have completed and all objects belonging to the core have been released.
+References that erroneously outlive the core must at least be released one at a time, i.e. not concurrently from multiple threads.

 ----------